-Department of Energy fixed atmospheric measurement site on Graciosa Island (Azores)
+Department of Energy fixed atmospheric measurement site (ARM) on Graciosa Island (Azores)

 My current international research is focused on rain and rivers in the Maritime Continent (Philippines, Indonesia, Singapore, Malaysia, Papua New Guinea).
 I have shown how atmospheric signals (ENSO/MJOs/cold surges) layer to produce extreme rainfall in the mountains and freshen the coastal ocean (Pullen et al., 2015).
 The demonstrated ability of a coupled air-sea model to represent complex precipitation events heralds the potential to warn populations in mountainous areas most at risk for flooding, and mitigate associated flood risks.

-We will be incorporating hydrology and improved land surface treatment to produce coupled air-sea-hydrology predictions for the Years of the Maritime Continent (2017-2019).
-Research topics being addressed include the impact of freshwater-induced ocean barrier layers and fine-scale SST patterns on atmospheric intra-seasonal oscillations in the region.
+We are incorporating hydrology and improved land surface treatment to produce coupled air-sea-hydrology predictions for the International Years of the Maritime Continent (2017-2019).
+Research topics addressed include the impact of freshwater-induced ocean barrier layers and fine-scale SST patterns on atmospheric intra-seasonal oscillations in the region.

 (funded by Office of Naval Research)

 My current national research is focused on the integration of models for weather, hydrology, and the coastal ocean for the NY/NJ region (e.g., Firas et al., 2016).
 Our approach seamlessly addresses the compound flooding associated with coastal storm surge and inland rainfall-induced flooding.
 We deploy our urban-scale models to investigate issues at the energy/water nexus, infrastructure vulnerability and transport and dispersion applications.

 (various funding sources)

 What should nonpartisan, effective nuclear risk communication look like in the 21st century?
 How can we apply the lessons learned from the Cold War Civil Defense programs and those gained from the strengths of present-day Emergency Management programs and high-fidelity simulation efforts?
 What models of information transmission, and ultimately cultural change, should be embraced to convey the threat of nuclear weapons?
 What new tools, institutions (public and private), and approaches can be leveraged to radically change the discourse on nuclear weapons and create a new paradigm of civic engagement?
 We seek to leverage insights from Civil Protection and an in- depth examination of the current state of nuclear security preparedness, along with advanced science and modeling, to develop novel and effective communication strategies and tools.